OperationSpark/portfolio/README.md

 ## Setup

-Open the Cloud 9 workspace where you were working on your website in the 'first website' lesson.
+Open the Cloud9 workspace where you were working on your website from the 'first website' lesson.
+The workspace should be named something like `myusername_github_io`

 ## Lesson Steps

 ### TODO 1 : Add Portfolio Page

-* Right click in the file system and choose 'New File'
+* From the file system pane in Cloud9, within the root directory of your website, right click and choose `New File`
-* Name that file`portfolio.html`
+* Name that file `portfolio.html`

+***
-* Open the`index.html` file.
+* Open the `index.html` file.
 Copy the entire contents of the file and paste it into`portfolio.html`
 * Save the`portfolio.html` file

 ### TODO 2 : Change out CSS